The Formation of Supermassive Black Holes from Population III.1 Seeds. I. Cosmic Formation Histories and Clustering Properties: Introduction: The Origin of Supermassive Black Holes

-Ultra-luminous X-ray sources (ULXs) away from the nuclei of their host galaxies and with X-ray luminosity $L_X>10^{39}\:{\rm erg\:s^{-1}}$ (i.e., greater than the Eddington luminosity of a $10\:M_\odot$ black hole) have been detected and proposed as being evidence for IMBHs.
-For example, the source ESO 243-49 HLX1 with $L_X\sim10^{42}\:{\rm erg\:s^{-1}}$ and a black hole mass of $M_{\rm BH}\sim10^4$--$10^5\:M_\odot$ in a cluster with a stellar mass of $M_{*}\sim10^5$--$10^6\:M_\odot$ has been claimed by Farrell et al. (2014).
+Ultra-luminous X-ray sources (ULXs) away from the nuclei of their host galaxies and with X-ray luminosities $L_X>10^{39}\:{\rm erg\:s^{-1}}$ (i.e., greater than the Eddington luminosity of a $10\:M_\odot$ black hole) have been detected and proposed as being evidence for IMBHs.
+For example, the source ESO 243-49 HLX1 with $L_X\sim10^{42}\:{\rm erg\:s^{-1}}$ and an estimated black hole mass of $M_{\rm BH}\sim10^4$--$10^5\:M_\odot$ in a cluster with a stellar mass of $M_{*}\sim10^5$--$10^6\:M_\odot$ has been claimed by Farrell et al. (2014).
 The source M82 X1 with $L_X\sim5\times10^{40}\:{\rm erg\:s^{-1}}$ from a $400\:M_\odot$ black hole has been discussed by Feng et al. (2010) and Pasham et al. (2014).
 However, NGC~5643 ULX1 with $L_X>10^{40}\:{\rm erg\:s^{-1}}$ has been modeled as a $30\:M_\odot$ black hole that is undergoing super-Eddington accretion and/or beaming its emission preferentially in our direction (Pintore et al. 2016).
 Overall, there are relatively few clear examples of ULXs that present unambiguous evidence for IMBHs, with the majority thought to be explainable as stellar mass black holes in X-ray binaries that are undergoing active accretion from massive stellar companions (Zampieri \& Roberts 2009; Feng \& Soria 2011).

 Some SMBHs appear to have reached masses $\sim 10^9\:M_\odot$ by $z\simeq7$ ($t\simeq 800$~Myr after the Big Bang) (e.g., Mortlock et al. 2011; however, see the factor of $\sim$5 lower revised mass estimates of Graham et al. 2011; Shankar et al. 2016).
 However, such objects are rare: an estimate of the $z\sim6$ quasar luminosity function finds a number density of observed sources of $\sim 10^{-8}\:{\rm Mpc}^{-3}$ (Willott et al. 2010; see also Treister et al. 2013).

-There seems to be a relative dearth of actively accreting lower-mass SMBHs at $z\sim6$, based on flat faint-end slope of the X-ray luminosity function (XLF) derived from a stacking analysis of the Chandra Deep Field South (Vito et al. 2016) and the lack of X-ray AGN in $z\gtrsim6$ Lyman break galaxies (Cowie, Barger \& Hasinger 2012; Fiore et al. 2012; Treister et al. 2013).
+There seems to be a relative dearth of actively accreting lower-mass SMBHs at $z\sim6$, based on the flat faint-end slope of the X-ray luminosity function (XLF) derived from a stacking analysis of the Chandra Deep Field South (Vito et al. 2016) and the lack of X-ray AGN in $z\gtrsim6$ Lyman break galaxies (Cowie, Barger \& Hasinger 2012; Fiore et al. 2012; Treister et al. 2013).

 In summary, there appears to be a characteristic minimum mass of SMBHs of $\sim 10^5\:M_\odot$, with most low-mass galaxies lacking the presence of any such object, and relatively limited evidence for IMBHs.
 Such properties of the SMBH population are a constraint on theories of their formation.
 In particular, they may indicate that the initial seed mass is relatively massive, i.e., $\sim10^5\:M_\odot$, and that not all galaxies are seeded with SMBHs.